 MKT 298 Faculty Developed Study 1 – 6 SH

 MKT 310 Consumer Behavior: Concepts, Research Methods and Applications 4 SH

-Consumer behavior is the study of the buying units (e.g., people, family, businesses, organizations, etc.) and the exchange processes involved in acquiring, consuming, and disposing of goods, services, experiences and ideas.
-Concepts and research methods from marketing and the social and behavioral sciences are applied to describing and understanding decision processes in the context of the global marketplace.
+This course takes an empirical approach to the study of Consumer Behavior.
+Concepts and research methods from marketing and the social and behavioral sciences are applied to describing and understanding consumer decision processes in the context of the global marketplace and relevant technology.
 Students will examine how marketers use consumer data to make decisions about product development, service, promotion, pricing and distribution channels.
 This course provides students with an opportunity to explore and apply concepts from the perspectives of the marketer, the consumer and society in general.
-Prerequisite: Junior standing, MKT 301 and FIN 230 (or another basic statistics course) and GPA 2.3 or higher.
+Prerequisite: Junior standing (60 credits), MKT 301 and FIN 230 (or another basic statistics course) and GPA 2.3 or higher.

-MKT 315 Advertising and Integrated Marketing Communications 3 SH
+MKT 315 Integrated Marketing Communications: Advertising and Social Media Marketing 4 SH

 MKT 327 Direct/Interactive Marketing 3 SH

 Direct marketing is also known as interactive marketing, database marketing and direct response marketing.
 New technologies such as mobile communication devices, interactive television, and new Internet applications are fueling its growth.
 This introductory course for the interactive marketing option uses applications for the theories and fundamentals of marketing and direct marketing.
-Prerequisite: Junior standing and MKT 301 and GPA 2.3 or higher.
+Prerequisite: Junior standing (60 credits) and MKT 200 and GPA 2.3 or higher.

 MKT 333 Sales Management 3 SH